material-foundation/material-color-utilities/dev_guide/refining_contrast.md

 (tone of black) and `100` (tone of white), respectively, making the contrast ratio as high as possible.

-The word "unsafe" in the names mean they may return a color without guaranteeing contrast ratio.
-These functions do not cause actual damage.
+The word "unsafe" in the names means they may return a color without guaranteeing contrast ratio.
+These functions do not crash but their output colors may not meet accessibility standards.

 <section>